byu-strategy/product-management-portfolio/README.md

 ### Custom Styling
 - Add custom CSS in a `styles.css` file
 - Reference it in `_quarto.yml` under `format: html: css: styles.css`

-## 📝 Writing Tips

-### Project Pages
-Each project should include:
-- **Clear problem statement** - What challenge were you solving?
-- **Your approach** - How did you tackle the problem?
-- **Results and impact** - What was the outcome?
-Use numbers when possible.
-- **Skills demonstrated** - What tools and techniques did you use?
-- **Visuals** - Charts, screenshots, or diagrams that support your story

-### Professional Writing
-- Use active voice and specific examples
-- Quantify your impact (increased engagement by 25%, analyzed 10,000+ records, etc.)
-- Focus on business outcomes, not just technical details
-- Proofread carefully - this represents your professional brand

 ## 🌐 Your Live Website